 Acid, sugar and pectin are required ingredients for jelly or jam products.
 As a result, the water bath process is acceptable for pepper jelly or jam.
 Most pepper jam/jelly recipes include vinegar, lemon juice, sugar and pectin.

-Where can I get the thickener ClearJel ® for pie filling?
+Where can I get the thickener ClearJel® or Therm-flo® to can pie filling?

-ClearJel® is a commercial thickener composed of a modified food starch.
-This starch produces the correct thickening, even after the fillings are canned and baked.
+ClearJel® and Therm-flo® are heat stable thickening agents.
 Other starches (such as cornstarch or tapioca) break down and result in a runny filling.

 Following the recommended recipes by the National Center for Home Food Preservation should result in a safe and quality product.
 Here are some hints from Dr. Elizabeth Andress, Director of the Center:

 - Slice the apples into thin slices, no more than ½" thick.